|Nutritional Guidelines (per serving)|

 - 1/4 teaspoon cayenne pepper

-- Using a slotted spoon, so that the excess sugar glaze drips through, transfer the walnuts to a lined baking sheet, either foil, parchment or a silicon baking mat.
+Using a slotted spoon, so that the excess sugar glaze drips through, transfer the walnuts to a lined baking sheet, either foil, parchment or a silicone baking mat.